Organa-DNA/dna/_docs/how-organa-works.md

 How are we different from a typical consulting company?

 -   Organa doesn't want to earn money from its Members.
--   100% freedom for all consultants (as long as they don't "hurt the home").
+-   100% freedom for all advisers (as long as they don't "hurt the home").
 -   Organa has no other goal than to provide a happy home.

 How are we different from a typical network of independents?